 Wear full PPE during transport, and do not perform aerosol-generating medical procedures, if possible.

 Isolate the driver.
 The driver should remove PPE and perform hand hygiene before entering the cab.
-The driver should still wear a medical mask.
-However, if it is not possible to isolate the driver’s compartment, conduct a hazard assessment and make sure that precautions are in place to protect the driver (e.g., if an aerosol generating medical procedure is performed the driver should wear an N95 respirator).
+The driver should still wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).

 Notify the receiving facility that a suspected COVID-19 individual is arriving.
 Driver should re-apply necessary PPE upon arrival to the destination if contact with the individual is necessary.